jobsbol/hello-world/README.md

-## DevOps Project for Beginners
+## DevOpsClub.in Project for Beginners

-You can test with this code
+You can test with this code for simple hello world java project